Saudi Arabia amends import rules from Gulf in challenge to UAE - Up News Info

 According to the decree, goods that contain a component made or produced in Israel or manufactured by companies owned fully or partially by Israeli investors or by companies listed in the Arab boycott agreement regarding Israel, will be disqualified.

 The UAE and Israel signed a tax treaty last May as both sides work to spur on business development after normalizing relations last year.
-Bahrain, another GCC member, has also normalized ties with Israel.
+Bahrain, another GCC member, has also normalized ties with Israel under the so-called “Abraham Accords” crafted by the administration of then U.S.-President Donald Trump.

 “The idea once was to create a GCC market, but now there’s the realization that the priorities of Saudi Arabia and the UAE are very different,” said Amir Khan, senior economist at Saudi National Bank.